-Capital requirements are established and regulated by the Corporation using a risk weighted and total asset approach.
+Capital requirements are established by the Act and and regulated by the Corporation using a risk weighted and total asset approach.
 Total capital consists of both primary and secondary capital.
-For the year ended October 31, 2013, the Credit Union is required under the Act to hold capital equal to or exceeding the greater of 4.0 percent of total assets and 8.0 percent of risk weighted assets.
+For the year ended October 31, 2014, the Credit Union is required by regulation to hold capital equal to or exceeding the greater of 4.0 percent of total assets and 10.5 percent of risk weighted assets.

-Primary capital consists of retained earnings, common shares, and investment shares (including the portion classified as liabilities), and the Credit Union's portion of qualifying retained earnings of Alberta Central as calculated and provided by Alberta Central.
+Primary capital consists of adjusted retained earnings, common shares, and investment shares (including the portion classified as liabilities).
 It is offset by goodwill and intangible assets, investments in subsidiaries, and deferred income tax assets.